-Where share certificates have been issued with respect to Registered Shares and/or Bearer Shares represented by Individual Bearer Share Certificates, the Shareholder requesting the redemption of such Shares must provide the Registrar and Transfer Agent with the relevant share certificates.
+Where share certificates have been issued, the Shareholder requesting the redemption of such Shares must provide the Registrar and Transfer Agent with the relevant share certificates.

 Failure to provide any of the above information may result in delays for the application for redemption being dealt with.
-No redemption can be accepted without the delivery of the Individual Bearer Share Certificates.